aegiacometti/netconf-backup-gogs/README.md

-# Simple Git GUI network configuration backup with alerts for Cisco IOS, NxOS, ASA, Arista and F5
+# Simple Git GUI network configuration backup with alerts for Cisco IOS, NxOS, ASA, Arista OS, FortiOS and F5

 Complete network backup setup with Ansible, Python3, Gogs (local GitHub like GUI), and alerts via Slack and/or eMail.